T7-Components/image/README.md

 ---

-`<Image>` uses the `width` and `height` properties to immediate receive layout, as if the image source had been loaded.
+The `<Image>` component uses the `width` and `height` properties to immediate receive layout, as if the image source had been loaded.
 This prevents unnecessary layout recalculations by the browser and allows the image to be resized in CSS with proportional aspect ratios.

-The following examples are equivalent:
+Passing these props yields the following markup output.

 ```jsx
 <Image